sudoheader/axonradio-jamian/README.md

 # axonradio-jamian
-my section of the code for the cSUN senior project AXONRADio
+my section of the code for the CSUN senior project AXONRADio